AlphaGenes/AlphaPeel/docs/source/usage.rst

 The ``-n_thread_loci`` option might be more useful if number of CPU cores is abundant and the number of loci is large
 (e.g., more than 5 cores and 4000 loci).

+You can try the script described in :ref:`multi-threading benchmarking <multi-threading-benchmarking>` to see how the number of threads affects the runtime of the 2000 loci simulation data on your device.

 You are encouraged to find a combination that works best for your use case.

 |Software| can estimate the model parameters from the input data.